dmerejkowsky/blog/content/post/2017-05-17-fzf-for-the-win.md

 Today, it has become one of my favorite tools and I can no longer imagine working on a computer without it installed.

-Let me tell you how and why this happened.
+Let me tell you what happened.

 <!--more-->